amiaopensource/digibase/README.md

 If you need to modify a username of change a host address use this query: `RENAME USER 'username'@'host_address' TO 'new_username'@'new_host_address';`.

 ##Giving Permissions to the Database and Final Test
 Finally, you will need to give the new user privileges to modify the database you are using.
-Run the following query: `GRANT ALL PRIVILEGES ON name_of_database.* to username@host_address;`.
+Run the following query: `GRANT ALL PRIVILEGES ON name_of_database.* to 'username'@'host_address';`.
 Now run `FLUSH PRIVILEGES;` again to refresh.

 To check to make sure the new user has been given the permissions on the database run `SHOW GRANTS FOR 'username'@'host_address';`.